Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Results and Discussion

 In Fig. \ref{fig:scores} we show the calculated hypothesis scores averaged over all simulation runs.
 For comparison, calculating corresponding scores for all true map values gave [\(1.0 \pm 0.0\), \(0.61 \pm 0.03\), \(0.06 \pm 0.06\)] for high, medium, and low across all the runs.

 The algorithm had no problem in correctly evaluating the multiple hypotheses simultaneously.
 The three classes of prior data (H,M,L) all resulted in consistently distinct hypothesis scores from each other, no matter what the combination.
 The specific combinations did have slight effects on the scores, especially during the first \(5\) or so samples.
+For any method to robustly and accurately accept or reject hypotheses, sufficient data must be collected.

-H-priors were assigned perfect scores after the first \(2\) samples, or after the first \(6\) when combined with a L-prior.
-At the beginning there is insufficient data to robustly and accurately accept or reject hypotheses, and when two hypotheses widely differ in their predictions, happening to favor the poor one will lead to rejecting the good one.
-This isn't a possibility with only hypotheses that agree.
+H-priors were assigned near-perfect scores after the first \(6\) samples and maintained this with high confidence throughout the rest of the run.
+This trend was consistent through all the possible combinations.

-When not combined with a H-prior, M-priors started with scores of almost \(1\) and eventually settled at a more reasonable \(0.65\).
-When H-priors were present, they more quickly settled to around \(0.5\).
+When not combined with a H-prior, M-priors started with higher scores that eventually came down to around \(0.83\).
+When H-priors were present, they more quickly settled to around \(0.45\).
+The existence of a good hypothesis helped to learn the distinction between it and the medium one.

 L-priors universally scored below \(0.5\) after a few uncertain predictions.
 This class naturally had the greatest variance since the random map generation had more possibility to result in partial correlations.